-- a maximum of 325,000 square feet of office and commercial space with the following provisions: the total square footage of offices is 60,000 and the hotel has a maximum of 80 rooms - a maximum of 200 residential units (Notes: 1) the proposed number of residential units is 64, but can increase up to 200 if the commercial development is correspondingly reduced on 1:1 sf basis; 2) the hotel rooms count against the total number of residential units,) - a clubhouse and dock (permanent) sanitary facility not to exceed a 5,000 square foot footprint on the shore, and a 624 linear foot cluster dock with boat slips on the water that is limited to residential use only (and will not include commercial or fuel sales).
+- a maximum of 325,000 square feet of office and commercial space with the following provisions: the minimum square footage of office/commercial use is 60,000 and the hotel has a maximum of 80 rooms - a maximum of 200 residential units (Notes: 1) the proposed number of residential units is 64, but can increase up to 200 if the commercial development is correspondingly reduced on 1:1 sf basis; 2) the hotel rooms count against the total number of residential units) - a clubhouse and dock (permanent) sanitary facility not to exceed a 5,000 square foot footprint on the shore, and a maximum 576 linear foot cluster dock (not to exceed 20% of the 2,880 linear foot shoreline) with boat slips on the water that is limited to residential use only (and will not include commercial or fuel sales).
 The clubhouse and cluster dock are proposed to be access via an inclined elevator from the Mixed Residential district, or an elevator from the Commercial district.